 In addition, a software that offers free sound samples is worth considering if it’s compatible with the things mentioned above.

 These are some of the points that you should give importance to before making your purchasing decision.
-Now, let’s move to talk about my recommended beat making programs which I consider to be the best options for a total beginner.
+Now, let’s move to talk about my recommended beat making programs which I consider to be the best option for a total beginner.

-Best Beat Making Programs For Beginners In 2019
+Best Beat Making Programs For Beginners

 This a very special beat making software that deserves to be on top of this list for a very good reason.
 BTV SOLO is certainly not the most powerful software out there nor the best.